railsuser2014/openobject-doc-book-en/9/index.rst

 Google Modules
 ###############################

-We have integrate some google applications with OpenERP, which allow user to view its OpenERP data on Google.So kindly look inside all module descrption.
+We have integrated some Google applications with OpenERP, which allow users to view OpenERP data on Google.
+Please take a look at the module descriptions.

 Path to get Modules: lp:~openerp-commiter/openobject-addons/trunk-extra-addons